alehed/rex/Readme.md

 ### Syntax

 The expression is composed of two parts separated by a colon ":".
-The first part looks like a regular expression without any of the fancy features.
-Right now there are the following wildcards: "\*" and ".".
-Otherwise only characters and character ranges are allowed.
+The first part looks like a regular expression without any of the fancy features (allowed are character ranges, not (!), branches and loops).
+There are also the following
+wildcards: "\*" and "." but some caveats apply (see that section).

 The second part explicitly defines the remaining transitions in the following
 format:
 ```
 no_one_recognized 1->one_recognized 0->no_one_recognized, = one_recognized .-> one_recognized
 ```
+States are separated by a comma.
+The state name is followed by zero or more transitions that have the format `character -> next_state_name`.
+States that are omitted in the end of the list will have the state number as their name.
+The equal sign preceding the state name denotes an accepting state.
+The last state is always accepting if there are no equal signs present.

 This expression matches any string that contains a "1".
 The equal sign denotes an accepting state (if no equal sign is given, the last state will automatically be the accepting state).